kinluek/serverless-controlled-batch-processing/README.md

 Another scenario might be that each task group fetches data from a different website, each website will have their own capacity to handle requests, and you may end up DDoSing some websites that can't handle your throughput.

-There are a number of ways this can be solved:
+There are a number of ways this can be solved, here are a few of them:
  1. Let the rate limit be hit, make a note of it in some data store and handle the task later
     - This we will need as part of any solution, as there is still a chance tasks will fail even with controlled concurrency.
  2. Use distributed counters and locks for each task group, to make sure none of them can go over the limit.